nikosargalias/calculator/Project-Guidelines.md

 - I utilised SCSS because it adds many useful features that wouldn't be possible with vanilla CSS.
 For example, the use of mixins for media queries in combination with a map for the viewport breakpoints makes it easy to globally change the breakpoint values if ever required and make sure all your media queries use the same breakpoint values.
 - The nesting structure perhaps makes it slightly nicer to read and udnerstand what elements are block versus children versus modifiers.

+### Technologies I chose to ommit

+- Redux
+- I chose to ommit Redux because this project was a small single page project and I didn't feel it would benefit from more complex state management than what React already provides.

+- React Router
+- I chose to ommit React Router because this is a simngle page application.